addisonnelms-source/suburban-market/README.md

 A custom website and interactive paint color-mixing tool for Suburban Market, a family-owned antique store and authorized Fusion Mineral Paint vendor in Springdale, Arkansas.

 I built this with no prior formal coding background, teaching myself to design, build, and ship it using Claude Code.
-It's a real, working product the business uses.

 ## What it does